-Community Supports and Independent Living
+Community Engagement and Independent Living

 Transition and pre-ETS services should be provided in the community and in the most integrated and least restrictive setting possible.
 To accomplish this, collaborative partnerships must be developed with community supports, including schools, community rehabilitation providers, local agencies and services providers, VR, and employers.
 Use these resources to develop and maintain relationships with community systems that support students and youth with disabilities to achieve their educational, living, and employment goals.